Holedroppersgithubacc2/Holedropperweb/README.md

 #Known Issues

-* The text overflow with eachother if your res is small
+* The text-overflow with eachother if your res is small
-* The grey background goes through the black boarder at the bottem
+* The grey background goes through the black border at the bottom

 ______________________________________________________________________________________________________________________________________